As pharmacists and coalface health practitioners we accumulate a lot of knowledge that other health practitioners do not have access to.

 * promote pharmacy location rules as a guarantee of availability of medical cannabis and patient education.

 * Register cannabis patients (instead of prescribing doctors) and issue them with a cannabis ID card that exempts the patient from prosecution in instances of possession and driving a vehicle.
+You can personalise your lanyards for all your ID cards here.

 Pharmacy leaders should refocus their advocacy from codeine to medical cannabis by advocating for better patient benefit.